Arm QEMU Debian 11 VM on x86/64 (amd64) Linux

 Use scp

-on the host machine to copy boot files out of
+on the host machine to copy boot files from

 the guest.